 The amount of rent that housing benefit covers is cut by:

 - 14% if you have one 'spare' bedroom

 - 25% if you have two or more 'spare' bedrooms

 Find out more about the bedroom tax and steps to take if it affects you.

 There is a cap on the total amount in benefits that people of working age can claim.

 Most benefits are counted, including housing benefit.
 The limits are:

 - £500 per week for families with children

-- £350 per week for individuals.
+- £350 per week for single people